wnfs-wg/spec/spec/private-wnfs.md

 # 1 Terminology

-Encryption adds another dimension to a file system.
+Encryption adds another dimension to a file system: visibility.
 The data and file layers are each augmented with cleartext and ciphertext components.
 While namefilters and multivalues do encode a concept of an encrypted file, we generally only speak of the data layer.

 ```
- ┌───Visibility──┐ ┌─────Layer─────┐
+┌───Visibility───┐ ┌──────Noun──────┐

 ┌─────────────────┬─────────────────┐
 │                 │                 │
 │                 │       File      │
 │                 │                 │
 │    Decrypted    ├─────────────────┤
 │                 │                 │
-│                 │       Data      │
+│                 │                 │
 │                 │                 │
-├─────────────────┼─────────────────┤
+├─────────────────┤       Data      │
 │                 │                 │
-│   Encrypted     │       Data      │
+│    Encrypted    │                 │
 │                 │                 │
 └─────────────────┴─────────────────┘
 ```